Claudette Colbert

-Colbert won the Academy Award for Best Actress for It Happened One Night (1934), and received two other Academy Award nominations during her career.
-Her other notable films include Cleopatra (1934), The Palm Beach Story (1942) and Since You Went Away (1944).
+Colbert won the Academy Award for Best Actress for It Happened One Night (1934), and earned two other Oscar nominations, for Private Worlds (1935) and Since You Went Away (1944).
+Her other especially notable films include Midnight (1939) and The Palm Beach Story (1942).

 By the mid-1950s Colbert had turned from motion pictures to television and stage work; she earned a Tony Award nomination for The Marriage-Go-Round in 1959.
 Her career began to wane in the early 1960s.
-In the late 1970s she experienced a comeback in the theater, and received a Sarah Siddons Award for her Chicago theater work in 1980.
-Her television appearance in The Two Mrs. Grenvilles (1987) earned her a Golden Globe Award and an Emmy Award nomination.
+In the mid-1970s she experienced a resurgence in the theater, and received a Sarah Siddons Award for her Chicago theater work in 1980.
+Her television appearance in The Two Mrs. Grenvilles (1987) earned her a Golden Globe Award and an Emmy nomination.
+In 1999, Colbert was named the 12th-greatest female star of classic Hollywood cinema by the American Film Institute.

 Early life

-Émilie "Lily" Claudette Chauchoin was born in 1903 in Saint-Mandé, France, to Jeanne (with British Channel Islands heritage) and Georges Chauchoin.

-Although christened "Émilie", she was called "Lily" after Jersey-born actress Lillie Langtry.
-Her mother had intended to name her daughter Lily, but the pastor mistakenly chose Émilie, so she was always called Lily in the family.
-Colbert's brother, Charles Chauchoin, was also born in the Bailiwick of Jersey.
-Jeanne held various occupations, while Georges owned and managed a chain store of pastry and bonbon shops (more than eleven), and was also a major stockholder of an ink factory in which he suffered business setbacks.
-Colbert's grandmother Marie Loew had been to the U.S., and Colbert's uncle Charles Loew was living in New York City.
-Marie was willing to help Georges financially, but also encouraged him to try his luck in the U.S.
+Émilie "Lily" Claudette Chauchoin was born in 1903 in Saint-Mandé, France, to Jeanne (with British Channel Islands heritage), and Georges Chauchoin.
+Although christened "Émilie", she was called "Lily" after the famous Jersey-born actress Lillie Langtry.
+Her mother had intended to name her daughter Lily, but the pastor mistakenly chose the baptismal name Émilie, so she was always called Lily in the family.
+Colbert's brother, Charles, was born in the Bailiwick of Jersey in 1898.
+Georges owned and managed a chain store of pastry and bonbon shops (more than eleven), and was also a major stockholder of an ink factory in which he suffered business setbacks.
+Colbert's uncle was living in New York City.